Books for Holiday Giving or Winter Reading

 Collage of book covers for books recommended in this article.

-Whether you want a book for a gift or you want something to read yourself, there are literally hundreds of books about racism to choose from.
-Here are a few suggestions.
+Whether you want a book to give as a gift, or you want something to read yourself, there are literally hundreds of books about racism to choose from.

 Book cover of "White Fragility."